dotmailer/dotdigital-for-wordpress/readme.txt

 == Changelog ==

+= 6.0.2 =

+**Bug fixes**
+- Address book and data field sorting has been repaired.
+- Custom labels for address books and data fields now display correctly.

 = 6.0.1 =

 **Bug fixes**
 - Incorrect API credentials could cause a fatal error after upgrade to v6.0.0; such errors are now handled appropriately.

 = 6.0.0 =